CyberQueens/CyberQueens/4 - Reverse Engineering Exercises/ida_cheetsheet.md

 To see where a variable, function, or strings is used - hit ‘x’, then double click on one of the entries in the window

-To return to the ‘parent’ function or where you came from - hit ‘Esc’
+To return to the previous function you were viewing (go back) - hit ‘Esc’

 To zoom in and out - use ‘Ctrl + mouse wheel’

-To move through the assembly blocks - click and drag on the screen
+To navigate the assembly blocks - click and drag on the screen

 ## Reversing

-To name a function, variable or label - click on it and then enter ‘n’ (for Name)
+To name a function, variable or label - click on it and then enter ‘n’ (for "Name")

 To write a comment between the assembly - click where you want to write the comment and then click ‘Insert’ and enter your comment